earthcubeprojects-chords/chords/bin/ssl/ssl.md

 * SSL certificates are created by using nginx and certbot in a standalone mode.
-  The ``--no-deps`` switch applied to ``docker-compose run`` and ``docker-compose up`` can be used to run nginx or certbot without starting other dependencies, ie. mysql, influxdb, etc.
+  The ``--no-deps`` switch applied to ``docker-compose run`` and ``docker-compose up`` can be used to run nginx or certbot without starting other dependencies, ie. mysql, influxdb, etc., but still attachingthe volumes.
 * Nginx will use different configuration files, depending upon which mode is in play.
 Nginx configuration files for all modes are built into the nginx container, with some symbols